juliencol/isep-stimulus/README.md

 7. Ask for a review from someone on the team.

-8. Once your code is reviewed and merged, delete the branch.
+8. Once your code is reviewed and merged, retrieve the changes to the master branch then delete the feature branch.
 ```bash
 git checkout master
 git pull origin master